Wushu stances: Ma Bu

-Gōng Bù (弓步）
+Gong bu

-Translated as "bow stance", Gong Bu is also known as "Dēng Shān Bù" 登山步 (mountain-climbing stance) or "Gōng Jiàn Bù" 弓箭步 (bow and arrow stance).
-The lead foot is pointed straight ahead, with the lead leg bent at a 90 degree angle.
-The trailing foot is angled outward at a 45 degree angle, with the heel lined up with the heel of the leading foot.
+Gong bu (弓步; Gōng Bù) Translated as "bow stance", Gong Bu is also known as "Deng Shan Bu" (登山步; Dēng Shān Bù; mountain-climbing stance) or "Gong jiang bu" (弓箭步; Gōng Jiàn Bù; bow and arrow stance).
+The lead foot is pointed straight ahead, with the lead leg bent at a 90-degree angle.
+The trailing foot is angled outward at a 45-degree angle, with the heel lined up with the heel of the leading foot.
 The trailing leg can be held slightly bent but is usually held straight.
 The result is a "lunging" pose.
 In southern styles, the toe is if it had stayed in Ma Bu; starting in Ma Bu, the hind leg steps forward and turns while the front leg stays in the same position.
 In northern styles, the toe points forward.
 The given weighting is 70% on the front foot and 30% on the rear.

 In application, it is popularly used for attacking.
 The structure of the stance partially protects the groin and allows the martial artist to punch with greater power by driving the rear leg into the ground.
 Additionally, the rear leg can be quickly drawn forward for kicking attacks.

-Fú Hǔ Bù （伏虎步）
+Fu Hu Bu

-Fu Hu Bu is translated as "subdue the tiger stance."
-Other names include "drop stance" or Pu Bu (仆步), "flat stance" or Ping Bu (平步), "crouching stance" or Qu Qu Bu (屈曲步), etc. According to changquan master Yang Jwing-Ming, the stance was named after a martial artist named Wu Song, who slew a leaping tiger with the stance during the Song Dynasty.
+Fu Hu Bu (伏虎步 is translated as "subdue the tiger stance."
+Other names include "drop stance" or Pu Bu (仆步), "flat stance" or Ping Bu (平步), and "crouching stance" or Qu Qu Bu (屈曲步), among others.
+According to changquan master Yang Jwing-Ming, the stance was named after a martial artist named Wu Song, who slew a leaping tiger with the stance during the Song dynasty.
 In this position, the martial artist squats on one leg until the thigh is parallel to the ground and extends the other leg out to the side.
 Both feet are parallel and pointing forward, relative to the torso, and like Zuo Pan Bu, the practitioner faces the opponent with his/her side.

 Versatile in application, Fu Hu Bu can be employed for both attack and defense.
-A primary application of this stance is defense against high or jumping kicks, as evidenced in the Taiji technique "Strike the Tiger."
-Baguazhang and Taiji forms also use the stance for low hand attacks, such as "Snake Creeps Down" from the Yang-style taijiquan sequence.
+A primary application of this stance is defense against high or jumping kicks, as evidenced in the tai chi technique "Strike the Tiger."
+Baguazhang and tai chi forms also use the stance for low hand attacks, such as "Snake Creeps Down" from the Yang-style tai chi sequence.
 With Northern Praying Mantis, Fu Hu Bu is applied in Ba Bu Gan Chan (八步幹蟬), a leaping attack to the opponent's ankle with the foot.
 In traditional changquan forms, such as Yi Lu Mai Fu, the stance is used to pick up objects from ground for use as projectiles during combat.

 As with Ma Bu, different styles assume Fu Hu Bu in differing ways.